rmupap/rmupap.github.io/admissions/frequently-asked-questions.md

 [accreditation]: /accreditation
 [prereqs]: /admissions/prerequisite-courses
 [app-requirements]: /admissions/application-requirements
-[info-web-group]: /admissions/rmuohp-pap-information-sgroup
+[info-web-group]: /admissions/rmuohp-pap-information-group

 {% include faq-accordion.html %}

 Hopefully the FAQs above helped.
 If you were unable to find the information you seek, your next step is to **scan through any questions previously submitted in our** <span class="highlight">[Information Web Group][info-web-group]</span>.

-And if that fails?... post your question within the group and we will respond ASAP.[^2] Of course, you are always more than welcome to contact our admissions team as well; they are always happy to help! <span class="highlight">801.375.5125</span>
+If that fails?... post your question within the group and we will respond ASAP.[^2]

 [^1]: Most inquiries, particularly related to admissions, should be satisfactorily addressed within these web pages.
-[^2]: Of course, you are always more than welcome to contact our admissions team; they are always happy to help! <span class="highlight">801.375.5125</span>
+[^2]: Of course, you are always more than welcome to contact our admissions team.
+They're a great bunch and always happy to help! <span class="highlight">801.375.5125</span>